Claim: Stacking two of Pepsi's special 1990 "Cool Cans" spelled out the word "S-E-X."

 Whew!
 Sex wasn't half so hard to find when Disney hid it.

-As for any thoughts that the whole "hidden sex message" thing was intentional, a Pepsi advertising manager noted that "The cans were designed to be cool and fun and different; something to get the consumer's attention," but Pepsi spokesman Tod MacKenzie maintained that the message was "nothing more than an odd coincidence," pointing out that the neon can was selected only because consumers had indicated during market testing that they preferred it over hundreds of other potential "Cool Can" designs.
+As for any thoughts that the whole "hidden sex message" thing was intentional, a Pepsi advertising manager noted "The cans were designed to be cool and fun and different; something to get the consumer's attention," but Pepsi spokesman Tod MacKenzie maintained the message was "nothing more than an odd coincidence," pointing out the neon can was selected only because consumers had indicated during market testing they preferred it over hundreds of other potential "Cool Can" designs.